sandipv89/android-dialog-library/README.md

 Alert dialog for Android, select single item or multiple items as per your requirements.

 ## Setup
-The simplest way to use SweetAlertDialog is to add the library as aar dependency to your build.
+The simplest way to use this library is to add the library as aar dependency to your build.

 **Maven**